 Tall Planters: Fill the base of the planter with polystyrene foam or other packaging material that will not compress, up to the required height, then sit the plant liner on top with the repotted plant in the liner.

 Ficus maclellandii Alii is a relatively new cultivar that makes a wonderful low-maintenance house plant.
 Alii has long, slender leaves that taper to a point (their other common name is Narrow Leafed Fig).
 With attractive, glossy leaves and graceful, arching stems that are almost palm-like in appearance, it is a versatile and attractive indoor green foliage option.

-Light: Ficus Alii prefers bright, indirect light but can tolerate partial shade.
+Ficus Alii prefers bright, indirect light, but can tolerate partial shade.
 Direct sunlight may scorch the leaves.
 It is less likely than other Ficus to drop its leaves when moved.

-Water: Water when the soil starts to become slightly dry at the top.
-Keep the soil moist at all times, but do not over water as this will cause leaf drop.
+Water when the soil starts to become slightly dry at the top.
+Keep the soil slightly moist at all times, but do not overwater as this will cause leaf drop.

 The Ficus Alii does well in normal household temperatures but prefers slightly warmer conditions: between 16-24°C. Avoid cold draughts.

 This Ficus has no specific humidity requirements, although for an added boost, consider giving your plant an occasional misting.

 Apply a weak dose of a fertiliser once or twice a month during the growing season.